yashsinha1611/sfdocs_Build_AI/Docusaurus/sf-documentation/docs/Integrations/os/windows/sfagent_windows.md

 ## Run sfAgent service

-- Open task manager and service tab
+- Open task manager and service tab.
-- Search for service `sfAgent` and right click on it and click start to start service
+- Search for service “sfAgent” and right click on it and click start to start service.
-- To stop right click on running service and click stop
+- To stop, right click on running service and click stop.

 ## Standard Plugins and Log Parsers